0xSmilingLizard/Receiver2Mods.TimeControl/README.md

 # TimeControl

-A mod for `Receiver 2`, that gives you hotkeys to toggle media mode and to set the media-mode-timescale to one of 5 configurable timescales.
+A mod for Receiver 2, that gives you hotkeys to toggle media mode and to set the media-mode-timescale to one of 5 configurable timescales.

 ## Install